 Severe thrombocytopenia increases a pregnant woman’s risk of heavy bleeding (hemorrhaging) during or after birth.
 It makes invasive medical procedures, like inserting an epidural or performing a Cesarean delivery, riskier.

-Sometimes, a severe case of thrombocytopenia is a symptom of a more serious underlying condition, such as lupus (an autoimmune disease) or HELLP (Hemolysis, Elevated Liver enzymes, and Low Platelet count) syndrome, which is a rare but life-threatening complication of preeclampsia.
+Sometimes, a severe case of thrombocytopenia is a symptom of a more serious underlying condition, such as lupus (an autoimmune disease) or HELLP (Hemolysis, Elevated Liver enzymes, and Low Platelet count) syndrome.
+These complications are rare, but they are life-threatening.

 Gestational Thrombocytopenia Treatment

-Mild cases of thrombocytopenia likely won’t require any treatment, and will no longer affect you or your baby after the pregnancy.
+Most mild cases of thrombocytopenia can be monitored without treatment.
+In all likelihood, the condition will disappear and no longer affect you or your baby after birth.

-Severe cases might require invasive treatment to increase your platelet count and stabilize your condition to withstand the stress and trauma of delivery.
+Severe cases might require some invasive forms treatment.
+The goal is to increase your platelet count and stabilize your condition to withstand the stress and trauma of delivery.
 Some treatments might include:

 - Prescription (oral) steroids